biocypher/open-targets/README.md

     ],
 )
 ```

-In natural language, the dataset `targets` will be scaned through and for each row, a node is generated with it's id assigned with the value from field `id` and it's label assigned with a literal value `ensembl` and it's properties appended with only one property in which it's key and value being the name of the referenced field `approvedSymbol` and the value from the field correspondingly.
+In plain language, this definition scans through the `targets` dataset and generates a node for each row.
+The node's ID is assigned from the `id` field, its label is set to the literal value `ensembl`, and its properties include a single property where the key is the name of the referenced field `approvedSymbol` and the value comes from that field.

-Expressions could be chained together:
+Expressions can be chained together:
 ```python
 expression = NormaliseCurieExpression(ToStringExpression(FieldExpression(FieldEvidenceDiseaseId)))
 ```

-Which is equivalent to
+This is equivalent to:
 ```python
 value = normalise_curie(str(data[FieldEvidenceDiseaseId]))
 ```

-In fact, this is almost exactly the built and cached function that will be run during an acquisition.
+In fact, this is almost exactly how a function will be built andrun during acquisition.

-An edge definition is similar but with two extra attributes `source` and `target` to link two nodes together.
+An edge definition is similar but includes two additional attributes, `source` and `target`, to link two nodes together.

-For slight customisation, you can derive one from on of our preset as follows.
+For minor customization, you can derive from one of our presets as follows:
 ```python
 from open_targets.data.schema import FieldTargetsApprovedSymbol from open_targets.definition import node_target